rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 0. Click <a target="_blank" href="http://aws.amazon.com/lambda/pricing">Pricing for http://aws.amazon.com/lambda/pricing</a>.

    It says the first million requests are free.
-That's 20 cents you'll save month.
+That's 20 cents you'll save each month.

    The first 400,000 GB-seconds are free.
 If your lambda consumes a massive 1,536 MB (1 GB) every second while it runs, you'll have 266,667 GB-seconds to play for free each month.
 That's (266,667 / 60 seconds / 60 minutes )